-This section features industry photographs submitted by SPE members.
-Selected pictures will be posted on the website.
+This section features industry or work-related photographs submitted by readers.
+Selected pictures will be published on the website.
 Be sure to provide your full name, job position, company name, picture location, and a caption for the picture.
-I don't know how anyone could see a sight like this rig and not marvel at its sheer size, design, in...
-This picture is of a remote field Reliance Production Optimization operates for a client.
+Recently, I had the opportunity to go onboard the FPSO Armada Claire.
+Another beautiful sunrise onboard SIEM Helix 2 NS-52, where i-Tech 7 has two remotely operated vehic...

 Africa (Sub-Sahara) Bowleven began drilling operations at its Zingana exploration well on the Bomono permit in Cameroon.
 Located 20 km northwest of Douala, Cameroon's largest city, the well will target a Paleocene (Tertiary) aged, three-way dip closed fault block.
 The company plans to drill the well to a depth of 2000 m and will then spud a second well in Moambe, 2 km east of Zingana.
 Bowleven is the operator and holds 100% interest in the license.
 Asia Pacific China National Offshore Oil Company (CNOOC) has brought its Dongfang 1-1 gas field Phase I adjustment project on line ahead of schedule.
 The field is located in the Yinggehai basin of the Beibu Gulf in the South China Sea and has an average water depth of 70 m.
 The field is currently producing 53 MMcf/D of gas and is expected to reach its peak production of 54 MMcf/D before the end of the year.